524130120/AutoOPT/source/GettingStart/Introduction.md

 # 1.1 Introduction

 AutoOptLib is a Matlab library for automatically designing metaheuristic optimizers.
 It provides:
-+ Rich library of design choices - Over 40 representative metaheuristic components for designing algorithms for continuous, discrete, and permutation problems with/without constraints and uncertainties.
++ Rich library of design choices - Over 40 representative metaheuristic components for designing algorithms for continuous, discrete, and permutation problems with/without constraints and uncertainties [(Table 1)](#table1).

++ Flexibility to designing diverse algorithms - Design algorithms with diverse structures in a single run, enables great possibility to find novel and efficient algorithms.

++ Fair benchmark of various design objectives and techniques - Various design objectives, e.g., solution quality, runtime, and anytime performance [(Table 2)](#table2).
+Different design techniques, e.g., racing, intensification, and surrogate [(Table 3)](#table3).

++ Good accessibility - Graphical user interface (GUI) for users to input problems, manage the algorithm design process, make experimental comparisons, and visualize results with simple one-clicks.
++ Easy extensibility - Easily add new algorithmic components, objectives, and techniques by a uniform interface.

 <a name="table1"></a>
 <div style="text-align: center;">Table 1: Metaheuristic algorithm components in AutoOptLib.</div>